nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 `address_suffix`.

 For example:
-    The logical address of the network's master node is ``0``.
+    The Logical Address of the network's master node is ``0``.
 The radio's pipes 1-5 start with the `address_prefix`.
 To make each pipe's Phsyical address unique to a child node's Physical address, the `address_suffix` is used.